Israel has banned the UN agency for Palestinian refugees. That could be devastating for millions

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Irene Nasser, Dana Karni, Tim Lister, Kara Fox, and Vasco Cotovio contributed to this report.
+CNN’s Irene Nasser, Dana Karni, Tim Lister, Kara Fox, Vasco Cotovio, Abeer Salman, Mike Schwartz, Irene Nasser, Zeena Saifi and Mohammad Al-Sawalhi in Gaza contributed to this report.